plurid/plurid/docs/CONTROL_SURFACE.md

 <PluridApplication
     …
     renderToolbar={() => <MyToolbar />}    // also renderViewcube / renderMinimap / renderShortcuts
+    // the built-in minimap is a FIXED FRONT VIEW (world X across, Y down): dots at plane centers, farther = smaller
+    // and dimmer, children joined to their parent, the ring on the VIEWER (the eye, moving with every orbit / pan /
-    renderEmpty={() => <MyEmptyState />}   // shown in place of the space when it holds no planes />
+    // zoom) with a tick toward the pivot, and a small mark on the pivot itself renderEmpty={() => <MyEmptyState />}   // shown in place of the space when it holds no planes />